 Once you've identified all your various taxable transactions, you need to calculate your total profits and income for the financial year and file these figures with the BZSt.
-There's 4 ways to tackle this:
+There are 4 ways to tackle this:

-- Get your accountant to work out your crypto activity by supplying transaction histories, statements, etc. Let them work it out and file for you.
-Not very accurate, lots of admin.
+Get your accountant to work out your crypto activity by supplying transaction histories, statements, etc. Let them work it out and file it for you.
+Time-consuming, lots of admin.

 German cost basis method